 Afterwards, you will have free time in downtown Blumenau before making the return drive to the pier in Porto Belo.

-Please note: The drive to Blumenau is approximately 90-minutes and while the tour includes some moderate walking at the stops, it is mainly a panoramic coach tour of the city's main points of interest.
+Please note: The drive to Blumenau is approximately 90-minutes and while the tour includes some moderate walking at the stops, it is mainly a panoramic coach tour of the city's main points of interest and Blumenau has a very limited infrastructure.
 The tour is available to wheelchair guests who have a collapsible wheelchair, are able to make their own way on and off the coach and have an able-bodied companion to assist them.
-Those with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability.
+Those with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability and may make arrangements with the guide to not participate in some of the walking portions of the tour.
 Lightweight clothing and flat, comfortable walking shoes are suggested.
 It is further advised that the quality of the guides and transportation in this destination may not be of the same quality that is found in other more progressive areas.
 While the city of Blumenau with its German heritage has some interesting features that world-travelers will find of interest, the tourist infrastructure is limited and may not appeal to all of our guests.